What Visitors Can Expect

 What happens when I enter the building?

 When you arrive, you’ll be met on the walkway leading to the lobby by our greeters and asked to fill out a name badge.
 As you walk through our lobby, please feel free to pick up literature about us and Unitarian Universalism in general.
 You will see bulletin boards and newsletters announcing the latest happenings at UUCGN.
 You can find a preview of upcoming events in Weekly Highlights.
-As you enter the sanctuary to be seated, you will be offered an Order of Service and the UUCGN Weekly News insert, which lists the upcoming week’s events.
+As you enter the sanctuary to be seated, you will be offered an Order of Service and the UUCGN Weekly News Blue Sheet insert, which lists the upcoming week’s events and longer range "Save The Date" notices.

 How many services do you offer?